Super Hero Angeles Lawyer Answers Your Questions!

-Q. Can I combine retaliation with a wrongful termination, harassment and discrimination claim?
+Can I combine retaliation with wrongful termination, harassment and discrimination claim?

-A. Yes.
-You should do so whenever possible because retaliation claim is easier to prove than a claim for wrongful termination, harassment and discrimination.
+Yes.
+You should do so whenever possible because a retaliation claim is easier to prove than a wrongful termination, harassment, or discrimination claim.

-A. You have to prove that you made a complaint to the employer or state agency, that the complaint was reasonable and made in good faith and that, as the result of the complaint, you suffered an adverse employment action such as termination, demotion, or failure to promote.
-Causation will be proved by the proximity of your complaint and the employer's adverse action.
+You must prove that you made a complaint to the employer or state agency, that the complaint was reasonable and made in good faith and that, and as the result of the claim, you suffered an adverse employment action.
+An adverse employment action can include termination, demotion, or failure to promote.
+Your case will be proved by the proximity of your complaint and the employer's adverse action.
 If it occurred within 2 weeks, you have a good case.